pyOpenSci/python-package-guide/documentation/write-user-documentation/document-your-code-api-docstrings.md

 ### Docstring examples Better and Best

 Below is a good example of a well documented function.
-Notice that this function's docstring describes every function inputs and the function's output (or return value).
-The description of the function is short and to the point (2 to 3 sentences).
-And the return of the function is specified.
+Notice that this function's docstring describes the function's inputs and the function's output (or return value).
+The initial description of the function is short (one line).
+Following that single line description there is a slightly longer description of what the function does (2 to 3 sentences).
+The return of the function is also specified.

 ```Python
 def extent_to_json(ext_obj):